The Olatunji Concert: The Last Live Recording: Reception

 In his AllMusic review, Sam Samuelson called The Olatunji Concert "a rich and telling recording", stating that it "demonstrates [Coltrane's] sonic blast free jazz direction that was becoming more aggressive and out of bounds; It portrays what could have been one of the most dynamically stellar groups of the mid-1960s avant jazz scene."
 He called the album "essential for seasoned Coltrane listeners."
 Writing for Pitchfork, Luke Buckman wrote: "For every intent and purpose, this is difficult music.
 It's the demanding sound of a man faced with impending death, yet unafraid to carry forward and remain steadfast to his intense, singular vision of music as a universal bridge.
 With every note, Coltrane chases a higher power in an attempt to transcend the corporeal.
 For the unprepared listener, it might all be too much-- not only because of the sheer intensity of noise levels or dissonance, but because this is the sound of a man who knows every breath he draws inches him one step closer to the grave.
 Yet, the sadness this evokes is overwhelmed by the pure beauty of a man being rebirthed, recreated, and reimagined.
 The Last Live Recording is a deliriously scattered mess of joy and pain, intermingled and bound up within Coltrane's unbridled and luminescent energy.
 And now it stands as his parting gesture: one last moment bursting out at the seams with elation and ferocity, an awe-inspiring testament to life."

-In his review, James Beaudreau wrote: "It takes effort and some imagination to get past the poor recording to the music it so imperfectly relays, but such effort is well rewarded by the riches in the performance."
+In his review, James Beaudreau of PopMatters wrote: "It takes effort and some imagination to get past the poor recording to the music it so imperfectly relays, but such effort is well rewarded by the riches in the performance."
 In a BBC review, Peter Marsh wrote: "there's an intention to Coltrane's playing here which transcends much of the macho free jazz posturing of lesser players who followed in his wake.
 It's full of sound and fury alright, but it's signifying something...
 [U]ntil the invention of a time machine this is the closest we're going to get to being there.
 Essential."
 Ben Ratliff wrote that The Olatunji Concert "glows from within; it rotates furiously; it is a blur.
 Come close to it and it throws you off... an artist’s final work won't objectively sum up anything.
 It is, however, likely to be fuller of subjectivity than ever before.
 It's full of the life force: that's all, that's enough, that's what it needs to be.
 If it's truly good and powerful, it deserves to engender a thousand misunderstandings.
 The idea of a last work acting as a summary or a capstone is a sweet and hopeful construct.
 But life doesn’t add up for the living."